HB-1139

 Plain Language

-Entities using AI for utilization review must ensure that the AI system bases its determinations on the individual patient's medical or clinical history, clinical circumstances as presented by the requesting provider, and other relevant clinical information in the individual's record.
-The AI system may not base determinations solely on group-level or aggregate data without reference to the individual's own data.
-This requires AI tools to incorporate individualized clinical inputs rather than relying on population-level algorithms alone.
+Entities using AI for utilization review must ensure the AI system bases its determinations on the individual patient's medical history, clinical circumstances as presented by the requesting provider, and other relevant clinical information from the patient's records.
+The system may not base determinations solely on group-level or aggregate data without reference to the individual's own data.
+This effectively requires individualized clinical assessment — AI tools cannot deny or approve coverage based on population-level patterns alone.

 Statutory Text